PKRoma/miranda/miranda/docs/readme.txt

  - Jabber: Receiving messages stops if <version> tag in response is incomplete
  - Jabber: Group chat invites didn't process non-legacy invites
  - Jabber: Fix for rare crash
- - MSN: Fixed setting status to unknown status
+ - MSN: Fixed setting status message to not supported status

 * New in 0.8.3